Flag of Canada

 First-generation clubroot resistance

 1 To predominant clubroot pathotypes found in Canada at the time of registration.
-InVigor L350PC and InVigor L340PC share the same first-generation clubroot resistance profile.
-InVigor L343PC has the resistance profile plus it contains second-generation multigenic clubroot resistance to additional clubroot resistance pathotypes to help combat evolving clubroot pathotypes.
+InVigor L355PC, InVigor L330PC, InVigor L350PC and InVigor L340PC share the same first-generation clubroot resistance profile.
+InVigor L343PC has the resistance profile plus it contains second-generation multigenic clubroot resistance to additional clubroot pathotypes to help combat evolving clubroot pathotypes.

 3 We recommend growing InVigor L343PC with second-generation clubroot resistance in clubroot-affected areas after two cycles of growing first-generation clubroot-resistant hybrids or when clubroot symptoms are noticed in first-generation clubroot-resistant hybrids.